erithmetic/erica.works/_posts/2024-06-14-programming-the-multiverse-part-6.markdown

 ### When gates are uneven

 In our kickback example, we did different gate operations on each qubit.
 So how do we represent that with matrices?
-If you said, "let's use the same tensor product alchemy we used to create our 4-row state vector from two qubits," you'd be exactly right!
+If you said, "let's use the same tensor product alchemy we used to create our 4-row state vector from two qubits" you'd be exactly right!

 Looking at our kickback diagram, we have 3 columns of gates: